Healthbooq

 Emotional Regulation in Children Under Six Months

-When adults discuss emotional regulation in children, they often mean the child's ability to manage their own emotions.
-In the first six months, this...
+When people talk about emotional regulation in babies, they often mean the baby's own ability to settle herself.
+For the first six months, that frame...

 How Infants Respond to Overtiredness and Overstimulation